chenshuo/software-tools-in-c/README.md

-# software-tools-in-c
+# Software Tools in C/C++
-C source code for Software Tools in Pascal by Kernighan and Plauger
+C/C++ source code for Software Tools in Pascal by Kernighan and Plauger